A Botswana Safari

 • 6

-How to get around
+How you get around

 Most people fly between camps and parks, and with vast distances and often near-impossible vehicle access, this is often the only way to get around.
 But of course flying costs a lot.
-If you have a sense of adventure and don’t mind not being able to access large areas of the Okavango Delta, then a wonderful way of getting around is to hire a jeep.
-Grab a map, a compass, and camping equipment, and set out on the safari road.
+If you have a sense of adventure and don’t mind not being able to access large areas of the Okavango Delta, then a wonderful way of getting around is to hire a 4x4 vehicle.
+Grab a map, a compass and camping equipment, and set out on the safari road.
 This is by far the cheapest way of exploring Botswana.
 The Central Kalahari is especially good for such adventures.

 • 7